 Remember that fab photo of Kate Middleton standing on the steps of the hospital just after she gave birth to Prince Louis?
 While I think we can all agree it’s not feasible for most new mums to look like they stepped off the cover of a magazine, it doesn’t hurt to pack a bit of make-up and a hairdryer for your own ‘leaving hospital’ moment.
 Consensus in the office, however, is that if you manage to wear actual clothes instead of aforementioned dressing robe to go home in, you’re winning.
 Did anyone else just want Kate to come out of the door wearing maternity pants and some nice flat shoes?

 If you’ve ever stayed in a hospital, you’ll know that bath products (if there are any) are pretty low in quality and quantity.
 Hit Muji for travel containers and fill those little pots up with your favourite shampoo, conditioner and body wash – you’ll know why this is essential when you have that first post-baby shower!

 Right after delivering, your tired uterus will go through a healing process, creating a not-so-lovely discharge known as lochia.
-It’s just like a heavy period, which means you’re going to need some super duper absorbent maxi pads.
+It’s just like a heavy period, which means you’re going to need some super-duper-absorbent maxi pads.
 In fact, you’ll need them for a good few weeks.
-Stock up on your favourite brand (and by stock I mean clear the shelves) as with everything else going on, the last thing you need are horrible hospital issue pads causing even more discomfort in the vajajay area.
+Stock up on your favourite brand (and by stock up I mean clear the shelves), as with everything else going on, the last thing you need is horrible hospital-issue pads causing even more discomfort in the vajajay area.